opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/updater/package.md

 | [Trip Update](https://gtfs.org/realtime/reference/#message-tripupdate)           | Estimated Timetable (ET) | Observed or expected arrival and departure times for near-term trips  |
 | [Vehicle Position](https://gtfs.org/realtime/reference/#message-vehicleposition) | Vehicle Monitoring (VM)  | Physical location of vehicles currently providing service             |

 GTFS-RT takes the form of binary protocol buffer messages that are typically fetched over HTTP.
 On the other hand, the SIRI specification originally described SOAP remote procedure calls retrieving an XML representation of the messages.
-Various projects instead adopted simple HTTP GET requests passing parameters in the URL and returning a JSON representation.
-The latter approach was eventually officially recognized as "SIRI Lite".
+Various projects instead adopted simple HTTP GET requests passing parameters in the URL and optionally returning a JSON representation instead of XML.
+This latter approach was officially recognized as "SIRI Lite", has become quite common, and is the approach supported by OTP.

 Because OTP handles both GTFS-RT and SIRI data sources, there will often be two equivalent classes for retrieving and interpreting a particular kind of realtime data.
 For example, there is a SiriAlertsUpdateHandler and an AlertsUpdateHandler.
 The SIRI variants are typically prefixed with `Siri` while the GTFS-RT ones have no prefix for historical reasons (the GTFS-RT versions were originally the only ones).
 These should perhaps be renamed with a `GtfsRt` prefix for symmetry.
 Once the incoming messages have been decoded, they will ideally be mapped into a single internal class that was originally derived from GTFS-RT but has been extended to cover all information afforded by both GTFS and SIRI.
 For example, both classes mentioned above produce TransitAlert instances.
 These uniform internal representations can then be applied to the internal transit model using a single mechanism, independent of the message source type.